wp-media/backwpup/readme.txt

 [BackWPup](https://backwpup.com/) is the most comprehensive backup & restore plugin for WordPress.

-= 🎉 BackWPup 5.4 – New Features & Improvements =
+= 🎉 BackWPup 5.5– New Features & Improvements =

-BackWPup 5.4 is now available!
-Building on the enhancements introduced in version 5.3, this update brings back many of the most requested features from earlier releases.
-We've listened to your feedback to deliver a renewed and improved backup experience.
+BackWPup 5.5 is now available!
+Building on previous releases, it brings back your most‑requested features and delivers a refreshed, more controlled backup experience—shaped by your feedback.

 🚀 What’s new in BackWPup?

-✅  Include Extra Files or Folders: You can now include non-WordPress files and folders directly in your backups!
-Easily select additional files or entire folders to be covered in your scheduled or manual backups.
+✅ Archive format per backup: Pick the archive type for each backup (ZIP, TAR, etc.) to match your storage and restore needs.

-✅ Better Encryption: Preserved the “Encrypt archive” setting after updates; asymmetric keys remain intact.
-Giving you better encryption coverage even after an update.
+✅ Archive name per backup: Give each backup a clear, custom filename so they are easy to recognize at a glance.

 If you happen to experience any issues with the new version, contact us directly [here](https://backwpup.com/contact) so we can investigate your case.
 We are committed to resolving any concerns quickly and are actively working to ensure a smooth experience for everyone.